sandain/growbot/README.md

 # growbot
-Environmental monitoring web app for green houses using Bosch and Atlas Scientific sensors and peristaltic pumps.
+Environmental monitoring web app for green houses using a Raspberry Pi, Bosch I2C sensors, and Atlas Scientific I2C sensors and peristaltic pumps.